highered-esricanada/arcgis-notebooks-tutorial/README.md

 jupyter notebook
 ```

-The last command above will launch the Jupyter web interface in a Web browser, and you will see a view of the contents of the arcgis_notebooks directory.
+The last command above will launch the Jupyter web interface in your default Web browser, and you will see a view of the contents of the `arcgis_notebooks` directory.

 8. Consider enabling the table of contents extension in Jupyter by navigating to the 'Nbextensions' tab in the Jupyter web interface, and clicking the checkbox next to the 'Table of Contents (2)' item (if this checkbox is greyed-out, you may need to uncheck the option near the top labelled 'disable configuration for nbextensions without explicit compatibility').